Asilvorcarp/miniGo/Readme.md

 Json Library:
 https://github.com/nlohmann/json
+Used to output AST in json format for debugging.

 ## Doc

-### dynamic array
+### Dynamic array

 (LLVM refers to [LLVM IR](https://llvm.org/docs/LangRef.html) below)

 Dynamic array is implemented with `alloca` in LLVM.
 The template of alloca: `pT1 = alloca T1, i32 numOfElements, align 4`.
-Any array of any dimension in the generated LLVM IR is just a `ptr`.
-(if T1 is i32, pT1 is ptr; if T1 is ptr, pT1 is still ptr)
-Only the compiler knows the dimension of the array, through methods like `Compiler::inferType(pAST exp)` and `BaseAST::info()`.
+The compiler knows the dimension of the array through methods like `Compiler::inferType(pAST exp)` and `BaseAST::info()`.

 This is written as `make(Type t, int size)` function in Golang.